Saylesville Sanitary Relief (12200)

 This is the current tentative project schedule.
 This is subject to change based on a variety of factors, including weather.

-- Estimated construction duration: Approximately 18-24 months
+• Estimated construction duration: 14 months

 FAQs

-MSD does not anticipate sewer service or other utility services being disrupted during this project.
+MSD does not anticipate other utility services being disrupted during this project.
 We will work with Missouri One Call to locate utilities before beginning construction.
 Occasionally, the contractor may run into utilities that were not located by Missouri One Call which could result in temporary utility disruptions.
 If this happens, MSD will work with the utility to restore service as quickly as possible.

 Trees may need to be removed to construct parts of this project.
 If there are good options to avoid removing trees, MSD will make every attempt to do that.
 Property owners with trees that will need to be removed that are not located in already existing easements will have been compensated for the removal through the easement acquisition process.